Daytron/cluster-bird-formation-sim/README.md

 ## Cluster Bird Formations Simulation ##
 ### Description ###
 A Python application for simulating cluster formation of bird flight patterns such as V and circle formations.
 This is just a demonstration of clustering behaviour in the field Artificial Intelligence.
-This is initially created for  [Codeskulptor](http://www.codeskulptor.org/) but now uses **SimpleGUICS2Pygame** module.
+This was initially created for  [Codeskulptor](http://www.codeskulptor.org/) but now uses **SimpleGUICS2Pygame** module.

 ### Screenshots ###
 ![ScreenShot](https://raw.githubusercontent.com/Daytron/cluster-bird-formation-sim/master/screenshots/screenshot1.png)